You are here

 How to write a winning resume that will land you a job interview

-Knowing how to write a resume is vital for acquiring a new role.
-A CV is your personal marketing document, designed to ‘sell’ your skills and abilities to a potential employer.
-Additionally, research suggests that employers scan resumes within 20 seconds, so it’s important to quickly demonstrate why you are the best fit.
+Additionally, research suggests that employers scan resumes within 10 seconds, so it’s important to quickly demonstrate why you are the best fit.

-Use these tips for writing a resume to help you land a job interview:
+Use these tips for how to write a resume to help you land a job interview.

 Focus on your achievements

 When you write a resume, it should focus on the unique accomplishments that make you stand out.
 Demonstrate how you contributed to the organisation; did you save money or time, exceed targets, solve problems, improve processes, or attract new customers?
 Where possible, quantify how you added value with numbers, percentages or dollar amounts.

 Ensure your resume makes for a compelling read

 The tone of your resume should be enthusiastic, upbeat and professional.
 Put your strongest and most relevant points first, using action words such as ‘completed’, ‘developed’ and ‘managed’, and superlatives such as ‘first’, ‘best’ and ‘highest’.
 Presenting your accomplishments confidently using high-impact words are key components in how to make a resume extremely compelling for your reader.

 Use a practical resume format